 The best thing about planning your gap year is that it’s all down to you!
 You could travel around the world or stick to one continent, stay close or go further afield - and with our volunteering placements you could lend a hand on one of our projects from 1-12 weeks.

 Our Travel Advisors have all extensively travelled and have taken their own gap years so they can give you some advice, or put together a custom made volunteering plan for you, which could see you take part in projects on all corners of the earth.

 Everyone!
 Gap year's aren't just for young people - a large portion of our customers have taken a sabbatical and want to try something new, or have just retired and want a break.

 Best Place to Start?

-If you’re going to be travelling a lot independently, you’ll need to consider hostels/hotels, food budgeting and then some extra curricula funding.
+If you’re going to be travelling a lot independently, you’ll need to consider hostels/hotels, food budgeting and then some extra curricular funding.
+Think about what you need to take with you, and if you'll be travelling solo or with a friend or partner.
 If you’re going to be living the life of luxury your trip will come to an end much quicker than if you try and strategise where your money’s going...

 If you’re travelling around a particular continent, make sure you allow enough time to see everything you want to during your independent travel.
 Remember that you’ll also get lots of free time during your time on the project (it varies per program, but generally you’d get two days off a week, plus time during the day) where you can go off and explore the local area.
 Our i-to-i in-country coordinators are all masters of the local area, so feel free to ask them for advice when you’ve arrived!